Shaq Coulthirst: Boreham Wood

 Coulthirst signed for Boreham Wood on a one-year deal on 17 September 2020 after a successful trial.
 He left the club at the end of the season after one goal in 20 appearances.

 Billericay Town

 On 12 November 2021 he dropped down a division to sign for National League South side Billericay Town, having trained with the club for a number of weeks.
 He scored twice in 12 games during his time with the club.

 Ebbsfleet United

 Coulthirst joined Ebbsfleet United on 8 February 2022.

+In October 2023, he joined Braintree Town on loan until the end of January 2024.
+His loan was then extended until the end of the campaign however, was cut short in April with Coulthirst returning to Ebbsfleet for the final two games of the season as they looked to avoid relegation from the National League.
+Having survived relegation on the final day of the season, he departed the club on a free transfer.

+Maidstone United

+On 14 June 2024, Coulthirst agreed to join National League South side Maidstone United.

+Peterborough Sports

+On 11 July 2025, Coulthirst joined National League North side Peterborough Sports.

 International career

 Coulthirst made his debut for the England national under-19 team as 62nd-minute substitute for Max Clayton in a 1–1 draw with Belgium on 26 May 2013.
 He earned his second and final cap at this level three days later in a 3–0 win over Scotland, opening the scoring in the 17th minute before being substituted for Callum Harriott in the 75th minute.